How often are Elections held?

 If a poll is required, the count will take place here at the central office on the election date and will be observed by an independent solicitor.
 Candidates and members of the public are also welcome to observe the count, subject to the usual security checks.
 The results will then be published on our Public Notices webpage.
 Where the election of members is not contested a ‘no poll declaration’ will be published on our Public Notices webpage, shortly after the deadline for receiving nomination papers.
 The declaration will list the elected members who’ve been returned unopposed.
 Please note that the Board will no longer publish election notices in the local press, following receipt of the Ministerial Direction on publishing election notices on 27 April 2016.

-If we do not receive at least 10 valid nominations, the retiring members will be reappointed.
-If a retiring member is unable to be reappointed for any reason whatsoever the Board will fill the vacancy at the earliest opportunity, in accordance with its Election of Members Policy.
+If we do not receive at least 10 valid nominations the retiring members will be reappointed, as per Regulation 17 of the Land Drainage (Election of Drainage Boards) Regulations, 1938 (SI 1938 No.558).
+If a retiring member is unable to be reappointed for any reason whatsoever the Board will fill the vacancy at the earliest opportunity and consider reconstituting to reduce the number of members, in accordance with its Election of Members Policy.

 How do I get more Information?